fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 ## How the code is organized

-The is organized in these files:
+The code is organized in these files:

-- `ridge_regression.ipynb`: The Jupyter notebook wiht the code to run the experiments and display the results, including the graphs.
+- `ridge_regression.ipynb`: The Jupyter notebook with the code to run the experiments and display the results, including the graphs.
 - `ridge.py`: The code to calculate coefficients using ridge regression.
 - `utils.py`: Supporting functions, e.g. read a dataset from a CSV file, scale and center matrices, split matrices into folds, etc.
 - `test.py`: The code to test the utility functions and the ridge regression code.